yiliu1/high-performance-computing/README.md

 # High-performance-computing
 # Parallelization
 * Baysian parameters optimization on clusters(Swiss National Supercomputing Centre) through OpenMP, MPI and GPU.
+* Optimization is based on evolutionary algortihms which are gradient free.
 * Optimized code in OSP_optimized folder.

 # Memory hierachy optimization